Leslie Frost: Early political career

 In 1937, he was first elected to the Ontario legislature and thereafter never lost an election.
 He was the Treasurer of Ontario and Minister of Mines from 1943 to 1955.

 Frost was chosen as leader of the Ontario Progressive Conservative Party (the "Tories") following Premier George Drew's decision to enter federal politics.

 Premier of Ontario

 Dubbed "The Old Man Ontario" and "The Laird of Lindsay", Frost led the province during the economic boom of the 1950s.
 His low-key approach garnered him the nickname "The Great Tranquilizer".
 Combining small-town values with progressive policies, he took the Tories through three successive electoral victories winning majority governments in 1951, 1955 and 1959.

 Economic policy

 Frost's government also attempted to wrest control of the income tax from the federal government, but failed, resulting in the introduction of a provincial sales tax.
-The Frost government introduced public hospital insurance to the province; it would be expanded by his successors to become the modern OHIP system of Medicare.
+Frost expanded health care coverage for Ontarians through the creation of the Hospital Services Commission of Ontario Act and the Ontario Hospital Insurance Plan.
+By 1960, 94% of the population of Ontario was enrolled in the Ontario Hospital Insurance Plan.

 Frost's government oversaw substantial expansion in public services and substantially increased public investment in the economy, as well as through strong fiscal policies.